thereisnotime/xxHecate/README.md

 # xxHecate

-A small tool to unlock your fully encrypted disks (LUKS) SSH remotely.
+A small tool to unlock your devices with fully encrypted disks (LUKS) SSH remotely.

 ## ✨ Description